joroec/virsnap/README.md

   -h, --help                  help for virsnap
-  -e, --log-encoding string   sets the log encoding (console, json) (default "console") -l, --log-level string      sets the log level (debug, info, warn, error) (default "info")
+  -e, --log-encoding string   sets the log encoding (console, json) (default "console") -l, --log-level string      sets the log level (debug, info, warn, error) (default "info") -u, --socket-url string     sets the libvirt socket URL to connect to (default "qemu:///system")

 Use "virsnap [command] --help" for more information about a command.
 ```